woocart/localizations/UK/products-toys.md

 Price: 0.25

-One ultra colorful ball, also known as a jet-ball or high-bounce ball, with assorted designs and made of rubber-like material.
+One ultra colourful ball, also known as a jet-ball or high-bounce ball, with assorted designs and made of rubber-like material.
 This bounce-ball is great for filling loot bags and pinata.
 To make the party more fun and playful.
 Great Value For Money.
 Warning: Only for domestic use.
 To be used under the direct supervision of an adult.

 - Large 27mm
 - Super Bouncy Ball
-- Multicoulored
+- Multicoloured

 ## Card Games